cloudfoundry/stratos/TESTING.md

 depend on (endpoint registrations, shared orgs/spaces, etc.) and don't clean up reliably enough to run interleaved with the parallel pool.
 Everything else stays in its existing group directory.

+**This ordering is enforced only by the tiered runner** (`make e2e TIER=…` / `make e2e GROUP=…`, which delegates to `scripts/e2e-run.mjs`).
+A bare `npx playwright test` or `make test e2e` (with no `TIER`/`GROUP` set) runs the plain Playwright test-runner directly — `dependent/` is not ordered last and can interleave with the parallel pool, reintroducing the blast-radius risk above.

+`make check e2e` also bypasses the tiered runner: it scopes directly to `npx playwright test e2e/tests/core/`, so it no longer covers the endpoint lifecycle spec at all — `endpoints.spec.ts` lives in `dependent/`, outside that path.

 ---